 Basis of calculation Under Council Directive 2003/96/EC of 27 October 2003 restructuring the Community framework for the taxation of energy products and electricity, the taxation of energy products was introduced in the Czech Republic at the beginning of 2008.
 The draft of the second stage of ecological tax reform is currently being prepared.
-To estimate the reduction in consumption, a study by Ščasný and Brůha (Ščasný, M., J. Brůha, Predikce sociálních a ekonomických dopadů návrhu první fáze ekologické daňové reformy České republiky , COŽP UK, April 2007) was used which models the expected effects of introducing the first stage of ecological tax reform with the above rates applicable until 2011, and the liberation of the use of natural gas for households.
-It resulted in the following expected changes in consumption by 1.1% • a reduction in heat consumption by 2.7% • a reduction in heat consumption by 1.2% Besides the above-mentioned low tax rates, the authors justify the relatively low impact of ETR by the removal of sectors with the largest consumption from the tax base.
+To estimate the reduction in consumption, a study by Ščasný and Brůha (Ščasný, M., J. Brůha, Predikce sociálních a ekonomických dopadů návrhu první fáze ekologické daňové reformy České republiky, COŽP UK, April 2007) was used which models the expected effects of introducing the first stage of ecological tax reform with the above rates applicable until 2011, and the liberation of the use of natural gas for households.
+It resulted in the following expected changes in consumption: • a reduction in coal consumption by 1.1% • an increase in natural gas consumption by 0.1 % • a reduction in heat consumption by 2.7% • a reduction in electricity consumption by 1.2% Besides the above-mentioned low tax rates, the authors justify the relatively low impact of ETR by the removal of sectors with the largest consumption from the tax base.
 They argue that a significant portion of fossil fuels is consumed by sectors whose consumption will be overwhelmingly excluded from taxation (power generation, metallurgical processes) - these sectors consume almost 95% of all fossil fuels in the manufacturing sectors of the national economy.
 Similarly, more than 50% of natural gas is consumed in the sectors of chemistry, metallurgy and energy - sectors largely excluded from taxation.